Why Migrate from Btrieve to PostgreSQL and other Relational Databases?

 Migrating from an ISAM database to a relational database can involve downtime, and extended interruptions can be costly and disruptive to operations.
 The challenge is to maintain business continuity during the migration process.
 This requires a detailed plan that includes:

-• Rollback procedures: Having a clear rollback plan in case something goes wrong during the migration is essential to avoid extended outages.
+Rollback procedures: A clear rollback plan in case something goes wrong during the migration is essential to avoid extended outages.

 Source: COBOL Developer Statistics Report by ALCOR